 Iron deficiency is one of the most prevalent causes of anemia during pregnancy, accounting for 75% of anemia cases in pregnancy.
 But why is this so?
 Iron is needed to create hemoglobin, an oxygen-carrying substance present in red blood cells.
 When your iron intake is low, your cells will not receive enough oxygen, leading to dizziness and tiredness.

 Besides a low iron intake, folate and vitamin B12 deficiencies can also trigger anemia in pregnancy.
 Folate and vitamin B12 help make healthy red blood cells.
 When these essential vitamins are in low quantities, inadequate nutrients will be delivered to your baby.
 This heightens the risk of birth defects like neural tube abnormalities as well as contributing to dizziness during pregnancy.

 There are many causes of dizziness during pregnancy.
 Below are some tips to minimize the occurrence of dizzy spells.

 It goes without saying that a healthy diet is essential for a healthy pregnancy.
 But what if morning sickness and a poor appetite prevent you from consuming three full meals a day?

-Another way to prevent anemia and the resulting dizziness during pregnancy is to get enough iron, folic acid, and vitamin B12 daily.
+Another way to prevent anemia and the resulting dizziness during pregnancy is to eat enough iron, folic acid, and vitamin B12.
 Choose foods like: